MG-Choi/ABTS/README.md

 </div>

-###### Comprehensive travel classifier에서는 Table 1과 같이 trip purpose와 trip mode, Age group을 각각의 기준으로 classify한다. 예로 trip purpose는 9개의 Major trip purpose와 13개의 Sub trip purpose로 나눠진다.
+###### In the comprehensive travel classifier, trip purposes, trip modes, and age groups are classified based on their respective criteria as shown in Table 1.
+For example, trip purposes are divided into 9 major trip purposes and 13 sub trip purposes.

 <div style="text-align: center;">
     <img src="/ABTS/image/Classification_method_in_ABTS.png" alt="Table 1.
 Classification in ABTS" width="650"/>